fabianbhl/MVC-Example/README.md

 generate the autoload files.

 ## Next Steps to Improve and Extend the Project
-1. **Middleware Enhancements:** Extend middleware capabilities to handle more cases such as rate limiting, CORS, etc.
+1. **Middleware Enhancements:** Extend middleware capabilities to handle more cases such as CORS, etc.
 2. **Enhanced Routing:** Support for more HTTP methods (POST, PUT, DELETE) and regex-based route patterns.
 3. **Dependency Injection:** Implement a dependency injection container to manage class dependencies more effectively.
 4. **Testing:** Setup unit and integration tests using frameworks like PHPUnit to ensure reliability and robustness.